ulrichosterfeld/hetzner-k8s-cluster/README.md

 You can find more information at [Kubespray](https://kubespray.io/#/).

 ## Install Kubectl on your local machine
 > The kubectl command line tool lets you control Kubernetes clusters.
 For configuration, kubectl looks for a file named config in the $HOME/.kube directory.
 You can specify other  [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) files by setting the KUBECONFIG environment variable or by setting the  [—kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) flag.

-Install Kubectl to manage our Kubernetes-Cluster for your operation system
+Install Kubectl on your operation system to manage our Kubernetes-Cluster

 * [Install and Set Up kubectl on Linux | Kubernetes](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)
 * [Install and Set Up kubectl on macOS | Kubernetes](https://kubernetes.io/docs/tasks/tools/install-kubectl-macos/)